 Usually, I don’t like many colours and patterns in the house.
 However, looks like in Morocco, all colours fit together.
 I even immersed in the patterns with my everyday dress.
 I bought all carpets from the Bab el Khemis flea market, 25 DH for 1m2.
 Many types of furniture came from the villa where my friend and I were running an artist residency.

 Let’s continue to the terrace!
 It is divided into 2 spaces – one open and another with a squat toilet, shower and a small room.
+It is extremely hot on the terrace, only possible to enjoy it in the evenings.
 How do you like my invention to protect the terrace from nosy neighbours?
-I found these bamboo (is it bamboo??) sheets in the street and attached to the frame with the carpet cut-offs.
+I found these bamboo sheets in the street and attached to the frame with the carpet cut-offs.

 Before I built the bamboo wall, the temporary protection from nosy neighbours looked like this: